Scalable modular architecture for universal quantum computation: Introduction

-Here, we suggest a change in perspective that allows for proving controllability without a limitation in terms of system size.
+Here, we leverage this change in perspective for quantum chip design.
 Instead of attempting to prove controllability for all qubits at once, we show how to build up controllable qubit arrays from smaller, fully controllable subsystems.
 We can start from building blocks as small as two (or a few) qubits where it is straightforward to prove controllability.
 Surprisingly, a single controllable entangling link between two qubits in each of the quantum processing subunits is sufficient.
 Such links are routinely realized in current quantum computing architectures, for example via tunable couplers \cite{niskanen2007quantum, bialczak2011fast, campbell2023modular} for superconducting qubits.
 While, for a given number of qubits, our approach will not result in the QPU with the smallest possible number of local controls and qubit-qubit couplings, it allows for designs with significantly reduced resources.
 As an example, we first discuss how two five-qubit arrays that are connected via a tunable coupler result in a controllable ten-qubit array.
 We then show that this method can be scaled up to generate large devices, thus opening a new route for more resource-efficient device design.